d-austen/stumeta2025-website/content/register.md

 ### Storno

 If you would like to cancel your participation you will receive a refund upon 2 weeks prior to the event.
-After that, please find an alternative participent by yourself.
+After that, please find an alternative participant by yourself.

 If you have questions regarding the registration, write us at [anmeldung@stumeta.net](mailto:anmeldung@stumeta.net)